 Goy: hebr. »people, non-Jew«; pl. goyim

 Hakhshara(h): This concept designates the regimen of mental and physical preparation for a life in Palestine.
-The movement developed at the end of the 19th century, in so-called Hachshara centers knowledge was imparted concerning agriculture, artisan crafts and home economics, need in Palestine and for the building up of a kibbutz settlement.
-Most participants also resided in the Hachshara centers, studying Jewish history intensively and learning modern Hebrew.
+The movement developed at the end of the 19th century, in so-called Hakhshara centers knowledge was imparted concerning agriculture, artisan crafts and home economics, need in Palestine and for the building up of a kibbutz settlement.
+Most participants also resided in the Hakhshara centers, studying Jewish history intensively and learning modern Hebrew.

 Halakhah: lit. »way to walk, passage, change«; the body of religious law; pl.
 Halachot)